Angeraa/NeuralNetwork-MNIST/README.md

 #### V0
-First time running with one hidden layer of size 64 Accuracy around 90% with testing and training accuracy being very similar Possible Issues (Theoretical):
+First time running with one hidden layer of size 64 Accuracy around 85% with testing and training accuracy being very similar
-  - Network understands the style of images from the dataset but not digits I might write myself Possible Solutions:
-  - Modify dataset by adding noise and other distorting effects like stretching and rotation to vary the inputs style much more than the dataset currently does
+- At this level, the accuracy seems to be too high.
+Something must be done wrong in the output layer setup or choice of activation/error functions